What is a fulfillment center?

-The first step in using a fulfillment center is to find the right fulfillment provider.
-Look for one with locations close to your customers and whose prices align with your budget.
+The first step in using a center is to find the right fulfillment provider.
+Look for one with locations close to your customers, and whose prices align with your budget.

-You will then situate inventory in the fulfillment provider’s facilities and integrate your online stores with the fulfillment center systems so the provider receives the necessary information from the seller when an order is placed.
-This process should be automatic as it’s not ideal to trigger fulfillment requests manually each time a new order is completed on your website.
+You will then situate inventory in the fulfillment provider’s facilities, and integrate your online stores with their systems, so the provider receives the necessary information from the seller when an order is placed.
+This process should be automatic – as it’s not ideal to trigger fulfillment requests manually each time a new order is completed on your website.

 Other order processing activities remain the responsibility of the seller.
 For example, if customers receive the wrong order, the seller will need to contact the customer to address the issue.
 Payment must also be handled separately since payment processing is not a service most fulfillment providers offer.

-The term “fulfillment warehouse” is sometimes used interchangeably with “fulfillment center.”
-This can lead to some confusion because fulfillment centers differ from traditional warehouses.
+The term “warehouse fulfillment” is sometimes used interchangeably with “fulfillment center.”
+This can lead to some confusion, because fulfillment centers differ from traditional warehouses.

-In contrast to warehouses, fulfillment centers focus on storing inventory for relatively short periods of time, then shipping to customers when orders are placed, a process known as dropshipping.
+In contrast to warehouses, fulfillment centers focus on storing inventory for relatively short periods of time, then packing and shipping to customers when orders are placed, a process known as dropshipping.

 Unlock the secret to better fulfillment experiences

-To get the most out of fulfillment centers, ecommerce providers need flexibility and choice.
-The ecommerce platform they use must be able to integrate with any fulfillment provider they choose to work with, without requiring manual effort on the part of the seller each time an order is placed.
+To get the most out of this process, ecommerce providers need flexibility and choice.
+The ecommerce platform they use must be able to integrate with any provider they choose to work with, without requiring manual effort on the part of the seller each time an item is sold on their website.

-The best ecommerce platforms also make it easy to offer customers multiple fulfillment options, like shipping from a local store, facilitating in-store pickup, or shifting fulfillment to a different location in the event the first option is unavailable.
-This flexibility is critical for ensuring customers receive orders as quickly as possible, every time.
+The best ecommerce platforms also make it easy to offer customers multiple fulfillment options, like shipping from a local store, facilitating in-store pickup, or shifting fulfillment to a different location if the first option is unavailable.
+This flexibility is critical to ensure customers receive orders as quickly as possible, every time.